AidanConnelly/OpenGL-Assignment/readme.md

  * Move camera - WASD SHIFT CTRL
  * Turn camera - IJKL QE

+### DAE PARSING ###

+The parsing of the DAE is initially done in serial, as it's not clear how the most efficient way to parse a heirarchical data structure in parallel, and doing so in serial may be more efficient in terms of computing power.
+However this is extreamly light weight parsing only the start and end index and the children of each node.
+Then, the real heavy weight processing, such as converting the character arrays to floats, can be done in parallel.

+Regular expressions can be fast, however this method will surely be faster.

 ### Dot fuz ###

 As entertainment systems become more connected, space taken for assets will be more and more of a burden.
 And even while most assets are not downloaded on the fly, AAA games are approaching the limits of a sensible download (users are not keen to wait for dozens of gigabytes).